cepc/kc705/doc/Firmware_v1.3_Info.md

 | 15      |       | | (reserved) |
 | 16      |       | Read only | FIFO status |

-* Row/Column selector : The defalt value ( row_start=0, row_end=0, col_start=0, col_end=0 ) is taken as row_start=0, row_end=47, col_start=0, col_end=15 to prevent the situation of issuing ÅgsetÅh without any setting for row/column.
+* Row/Column selector : The defalt value ( row_start=0, row_end=0, col_start=0, col_end=0 ) is taken as row_start=0, row_end=47, col_start=0, col_end=15 to prevent the situation of issuing SET command without any input number for row/column.

 * Run status : 0 (INITIAL), 1 (IDLE), 2 (STARTUP), 3 (WAIT), 4 (BUSY)
- -- There is no trigger in this version,  and ÅgBUSYÅh status is just prepared.
+ -- There is no trigger in this version,  and BUSY status is just prepared.
- -- ÅgSTARTUPÅh is the status just afterÅgstartÅh command and issuing veto on filling FIFO for 4000 clocks (100MHz) to cover the timing of ÅgresetÅh etc accompanied with ÅgstartÅh.
+ -- STARTUP is the status just after START command and issuing veto on filling FIFO for 4000 clocks (100MHz) to cover the timing of RESET etc. accompanied with START.
 However, 4000 clocks with 100Mhz is really short, and is difficult to observe this status.

 * FIFO stats : D[2:0] (3bit). [ FIFO_full,FIFO_programmable_Full,FIFO_empty ]
 -- FIFO_empty : fifo is empty.
-Note that this signal synchronizes with FIFO write side,  Ågnot emptyÅh state can be possible ÅgemptyÅh with the situation of a few word left in the FIFO.
+Note that this signal synchronizes with FIFO write side, and for example, not empty state, can be possibly marked as FIF_empty with the situation of a few word left in the FIFO.
 -- FIFO_programmable_full : the number of words in the FIFO reaches a threshold.
 When it is asserted, further writing to the FIFO is stopped.
 -- FIFO_full : Since the FIFO_programmable_full prevents the FIFO to be completely full, it can be asserted only when the timing of FIFO clear(reset).